monsonite/MINT-Documentation/counter.md

 ## Definition B: output a nibble to an active segment

-Write a definition which takes a value 16-bit value and an 8-bit value representing the currently active digit.
+Write a definition which takes a 16-bit value and an 8-bit value representing the currently active digit.
 We are only interested in the lowest 4 bit of the value.
 The digit is selected by a 1 in Bit 5 to Bit 0.
 Bit 6 is kept at 1 at all times.

 ```